2 year old plays with poop

-Stay completely calm and loving as you clean and dress her, don't act like it's a punishment, or you'll be giving her incentive to fight with you about it.
+5. When she does get poop on her, stay completely calm as you clean and dress her, don't act like it's a punishment, or you'll be giving her incentive to fight with you about it.
 Just be matter of fact that you're helping her learn not to play with her poop.
 Tell her "Poop goes in the potty.
 We don't play with poop.
 We play with clay."

 give her a piece of paper on a cookie sheet with sides, and let her

 smear to her heart's content.
 Or give her fingerpaint to play with in the bathtub.
 Or let her play outside in real mud.
 Give her lots of positive affirmation